mariomenjr/mariomenjr/content/about/index.en.md

 My name is **Mario Menjívar** (b.
 1993), and I am a curiosity-driven human, computer scientist, and immigrant.
 I am originally from El Salvador where I lived two-thirds of my life, I currently reside in Southern California.

 I work building software to automate and streamline industrial processes, generally in C# and JavaScript.
-I also dedicate much time to reading history, watching documentaries, and walking.
-I am learning French.
+I also dedicate much time to reading history, watching documentaries, walking, and learning French.

 In terms of education, I hold a Bachelor's degree in Computer Science from **Western Governors University**.
 My first exposure to this science happened in my country at **Instituto Técnico Ricaldone**.